Omar3ain/Image_processing/README.md

 3. to run the test run the script "test".
 4. to run the eslint for typescript run the script "lint".
 5. to access the endpoint for resizing the image first 'https://localhost:300/api/images' then follow the instructions knowing that the names of avilable images in folder with path 'src\utilties\names.ts'
+6. resizing the image is at this endpoint 'https://localhost:300/api/images?filename=<name>&width=<width>&height=<height>'and it will send back the image with dims that you provided.